“You forgot one, boy.”

 The traffic in the Morris Saloon was an unofficial exclusive club.
 Men and sometimes women that Morris knew from his old life.
 He’d never seen this man before.
 Figured he got lost, his horse got dead, and he found the bar.
-Or, this stranger was crazier than a run over coon.
+Or, this stranger was crazier than a headless goat.

 “Monster out there,” the man claimed.
 “A fucking monster.”

 “Ah—ah!”
 The boy scrambled around the corner and pointed to a shelf with a clear jar sitting on it, labeled ‘swear box’.
-“You owe me,” the little whippersnapper said.
+“You owe me,” the little whippersnapper claimed.

 “Sorry,” the stranger hobbled to the bar counter, looking at the wall.